jozsa/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 5-print_numbers.c | Prints all single digit numbers of base 10 starting from 0
-6-print_numberz.c | Prints all single digit numbers of base 10 starting from 0 (no char variable, and use putchar only) 7-print_tebahpla.c | Prints lowercase alphabet in reverse (putchar only) 8-Print all numbers of base 16 in lowercase (putchar only) 9-print_comb.c | Print all possible combinations of single-digit numbers (putchar only) 10-print_comb2.c | Print numbers from 00 to 99 (putchar only) 100-print_comb3.c | Print all possible different combinations of two digits (putchar only)
+6-print_numberz.c | Prints all single digit numbers of base 10 starting from 0 (no char variable, and use putchar only) 7-print_tebahpla.c | Prints lowercase alphabet in reverse (putchar only) 8-print_base16.c | Print all numbers of base 16 in lowercase (putchar only) 9-print_comb.c | Print all possible combinations of single-digit numbers (putchar only) 10-print_comb2.c | Print numbers from 00 to 99 (putchar only) 100-print_comb3.c | Print all possible different combinations of two digits (putchar only)